kollektivminds/kollektivminds.github.io/src/index.md

 title: Homepage
 layout: base
 ---
 Hello world!
-This is a mistake. :)
+This is a homepage hopefully...